Aerix45/Aerix45/README.md

-- 👋 Hi, I’m @Aerix45
+- 👋 Hi, I’m @Aerix45 or Chris!
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning everything about coding, software engineering, and web design!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development with the odin project and computer science with Harvard's CS50
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on side projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedin or social media!

 <!---
 Aerix45/Aerix45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.